horizontalsystems/blockchain-crypto-guides/DeFi/5-decentralized-exchanges.md

 - support a wide range of cryptocurrencies
 - have high liquidity for major trading pairs i.e. BTC/USD
-- allow deposits/withdrawals for fiat currencies i.e. US Dollar.
+- allow deposits/withdrawals of fiat currencies i.e. US Dollar.
 - allow deposits/withdrawals of cryptocurrencies
 - require users to go through identity verification and KYC/AML checks.
 - hosted on some centralized servers and can go offline
+- the exchanges take a role of a custodian of assets users deposit for trading

-- available in certain countries
+- regulated and available in certain countries

 The decentralized exchanges(or DEXes) began to emerge fairly recently as the Ethereum ecosystem began to attract more and more engineers.